brunesto/krtek/README.md

 in all modes, the button DOWN will cycle thru next page

 in NORMAL mode:
-UP: enter trigger mode
+* UP: enter trigger mode
-OK: return to the main menu
+* OK: return to the main menu

-In TRIGGER mode, when one analysis succeeds, the mode becomes BLOCKED In TRIGGER mode, UP will return to NORMAL mode
+In TRIGGER mode, when one analysis succeeds, the mode becomes BLOCKED.
+In TRIGGER mode, UP will return to NORMAL mode.

-in BLOCKED mode, further recording/analysis are disabled The user can still navigate the info  pages with DOWN button.
+in BLOCKED mode, further recording/analysis are disabled
+* The user can still navigate the info  pages with DOWN button.
-UP has no effect
+* UP has no effect
-OK will return to NOIRMAL mode
+* OK will return to NOIRMAL mode